phax/ph-fatturapa/README.md

 Using the classes `FatturaPA120Marshaller` and `FatturaPA121Marshaller` you can read and write fatturaPA invoices.
 Class `FatturaPA120Marshaller` handles version 1.2 and class `FatturaPA121Marshaller` handles version 1.2.1.

+### Reading

-Reading an existing fattura PA 1.2 from an existing File is as easy as this:
+Reading an existing fatturaPA 1.2 from an existing File is as easy as this:

 ```java
 FPA120FatturaElettronicaType aInvoice = new FatturaPA120Marshaller ().read (new File ("invoice.xml"));